Clinton Gutherson: Early life

 Gutherson was born in Mona Vale, New South Wales, Australia.

-He played his junior rugby league for the Cromer Kingfishers, before being signed by the Manly Warringah Sea Eagles.
+Growing up, he played rugby union and played his junior rugby league for the Cromer Kingfishers, before being signed by the Manly Warringah Sea Eagles.

 Playing career

 Early career

-On 25 February 2012, Gutherson re-signed with the Manly-Warringah Sea Eagles on a two-year contract.
+On 25 February 2012, Gutherson re-signed with the Manly Warringah Sea Eagles on a two-year contract.
 In 2012 and 2013, he played for the Sea Eagles' NYC team.
 In August 2012, he played for the Australian Schoolboys.

 2013

 On 20 April, he played for the New South Wales under-20s team against the Queensland under-20s team.
 In round 26 of the 2013 NRL season, he made his NRL debut for Manly-Warringah against the Penrith Panthers, scoring a try on debut.

 2014

 On 3 May, Gutherson again played for the New South Wales Under-20s team against the Queensland Under-20s team.
 On 9 July, he played for the New South Wales Residents against the Queensland Residents.
 His season suffered a setback when he broke a bone in his right foot during Sea Eagles' 40–8 win over the Wests Tigers at Brookvale Oval in Round 18.
 He made his return to the side as a late replacement for regular fullback Brett Stewart in Round 26, though with Stewart's return, he was overlooked for the NRL Finals series.
 He finished off the 2014 season having played three games for Manly-Warringah, scoring a try in each game.
-On 21 September, he was named as the 18th-man reserve in the 2014 New South Wales Cup Team of the Year.
+On 21 September, he was named as the 18th-man reserve in the 2014 NSW Cup Team of the Year.
 On 18 October 2014, he played for the Junior Kangaroos against the Junior Kiwis.